Ege-Okyay/Python-Web-Browser/README.md

 # Python Web Browser

 Heyy!
 This is a project that I did because I wanted to try out new libraries.
 I live in Turkey and I needed to show this project to other people so I made it in Turkish.
-Feel free to use project for your own ones :D
+Feel free to use this for your own ones :D

 To contact me:
 - My Website: